yugander-krishan-singh/practoce/README.md

  - Execute `bin/setup` command

 # Strat The App
-The interaction with the app can be done by two way:
+The interaction with the app can be done in two way:

  - **First Way**:
    1. Go to parking_lot director